Terms and conditions for supply

 B) Invoicing and payment

-The Noise Chap's standard credit terms are that, unless it is a noise assessment paid for online, the invoice will be issued at the time of the report being sent to the client or the training completed, and for payment to be made within 30 days of this invoice date.
+The Noise Chap's standard credit terms are that, unless it is stated otherwise in the quote or is a douscounted service paid for in advance online, the invoice will be issued at the time of the report being sent to the client or the training completed, and for payment to be made within 30 days of this invoice date.
 We believe it is only fair that when we do what we say we will do, and do it very well, then accounts departments pay for that work promptly.
 The Noise Chap is VERY good at what we do and we view companies delaying payments as a breach of that mutual respect.

 Alternative payment terms are available but are subject to an additional charge for the credit facility.